 DO YOU EAT CHOCOLATE CHIA SEED PUDDING FOR BREAKFAST OR DESSERT?
 Honestly, it’s up to you!
 If I’m making it for breakfast, I typically don’t sweeten it quite as much, but sweetened this way, it makes a great dessert!

 WHAT IS THE TEXTURE OF CHIA SEED PUDDING?
 Some people compare it to tapioca pudding.
 The little chia seeds “puff” and gel when they’re exposed to milk, so the pudding won’t be perfectly smooth.
-(This is a great traditional chocolate pudding recipe if that’s what you’re looking for!)
+(This is a great classic vegan chocolate pudding recipe if that’s what you’re looking for!)

-CAN YOU PUREE IT?
-If the texture bothers you, you *can* puree your chocolate chia seed pudding in a blender.
+CAN YOU PUREE CHIA PUDDING?
+If the texture or consistency bothers you, you *can* puree your chocolate chia seed pudding in a blender.
 I find the pudding doesn’t taste quite as sweet this way, but it’ll be smooth!
 (And you can always add a drizzle more syrup.)

 HOW LONG WILL CHOCOLATE CHIA SEED PUDDING STAY FRESH?
-Chia seed pudding keeps 4-5 days in the refrigerator. 😊
+Chia seed pudding keeps 4-5 days in the fridge. 😊

 A TRICK FOR EASIER MIXING.
 The cocoa can be a bit tricky to mix into the liquid, so it helps to stir everything but the milk together first.
 Then add a little milk and stir again to loosen things up.
 Add the rest of the milk, and you’ll have perfect chia pudding without any cocoa powder lumps!